NorthIsUp/enhanced-dash-mcp/docs/server_usage.md

 This invocation wires the server to STDIO internally and requires no additional parameters.

-Since version 1.1.1 the main script automatically creates a `StdioClient` and passes its streams to `server.run()`.
+Since version 1.1.2 the main script uses `stdio_server` to obtain read and write streams for `server.run()`.
 This prevents errors like:

 ```
 TypeError: Server.run() missing 3 required positional arguments